 - Improving access to the walls.

-Two main projects are currently underway by Kilkenny Borough Council on the historic City Walls.
-This work is partly grant aided by the Irish Walled Town Network Fund in 2007, 2008 & 2009 and also by Kilkenny Borough Council.
+The main project currently underway by Kilkenny Borough Council is on the historic City Walls.
+This work is partly grant aided by the Irish Walled Town Network Fund in 2007 - 2010 and also by Kilkenny Borough Council.

 The Works on the City Walls are being guided and developed by the Kilkenny City Walls Steering Committee.